Battle of Moscow: Soviet counter-offensive

 In the centre, Soviet progress was much slower.
 Soviet troops liberated Naro-Fominsk only on 26 December, Kaluga on 28 December, and Maloyaroslavets on 2 January, after ten days of violent action.
 Soviet reserves ran low, and the offensive halted on 7 January 1942, after having pushed the exhausted and freezing German armies back 100–250 km from Moscow.
 Stalin continued to order more offensives in order to trap and destroy Army Group Centre in front of Moscow, but the Red Army was exhausted and overstretched and they failed.
+In any case, the outcome of this battle put an end to Hitler's hope of a fast victory.